 There are contradictions like feeding them healthy food, but making sure they are eating something, and then wanting to allow treats so you can be the fun mom.
 Doesn't every trip to the park deserve an ice cream?
 And also fostering creativity but also wanting clothes to match, fit properly, and not have holes in them.
 Bribing them with iPad time or TV shows to complete school work or reading tasks but also letting them watch those things because they're kids and should be able to do that without having to complete some task.

 And then you read a blog post about chores and then you feel like you should start a chore chart and allowance, but you also know your own kid and realize they won't care if they have money in their piggy bank or not.

-Or they ask a question about something rather serious or displace a moment of ungratefulness and you feel the need to turn this into a valuable teaching moment where you then have to pick the right words so they understand but are not overwhelmed with too much information.
+Or they ask a question about something rather serious or display a moment of ungratefulness and you feel the need to turn this into a valuable teaching moment where you then have to pick the right words so they understand but are not overwhelmed with too much information.

 Soother at dinner because he won't stop whining.

 And this is just the half of it!!